HouCoder/pubg-map-logic/README.md

 # PUBG map logic

-GF: Seems you really enjoy playing pubg, why don't you play it for the rest of your life?
+GF: Seems like you really enjoy playing this game, why don't you play it for the rest of your life?

 Me: Terrific!